oxfordunichess/oucc-backend/news/README.md

 Check [this document](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) if you want to see a full reference.

+Alternatively, use this [markdown preview editor](https://stackedit.io/app) to see how your formatting would directly render.
+Just type what you see!

 Click any previous article, [such as this one on GitHub](https://github.com/oxfordunichess/oucc-backend/blob/master/news/2019-10-28_website.md) and click the 'Raw' button on the top banner to see the formatting used there.